MicrosoftDocs/dynamics365smb-docs/financials/madeira-outlook.md

 ms.author: edupont

 ---
-# Using Dynamics 365 Business edition  as your Business Inbox in Outlook
+# Using Dynamics 365 for Finance and Operations, Business edition as your Business Inbox in Outlook
 [!INCLUDE[d365fin](includes/d365fin_md.md)] introduces the ability to manage business interactions with your customers and vendors, directly in Microsoft Outlook.
 With the [!INCLUDE[d365fin](includes/d365fin_md.md)] Outlook add-ins, you can see financial data related to customers and vendors, as well as create and send financial documents, such as quotes and invoices.

 ## Get the add-in